keypom/keypom-docs/docs/Tutorials/Advanced/daos/final.md

 ## Creating and Claiming the Drop
 From here, you are free to modify the `createDaoDrop` script however you'd like.

 Most cases this would mean modifying the receiving DAO by changing the `dao_contract` argument to another SputnikV2 contract when calling the DAO bot.
 In this section, `moondao.sputnikv2.testnet` will be used.
-However, you can use any DAO you'd like, including this one.

 :::note
-As highlighted in the [drop creation](./drop.md#adding-proposal-and-injected-arguments) section, the role that you are planning to auto-register new members into must already exist!
+As highlighted in the [drop creation](./drop.md#adding-proposal-and-injected-arguments) section, the role that you are planning to auto-register new members into must already exist.
 :::

 Once you are happy with your changes, if any, you can run the script and get the linkdrops.